Jesse Jackson's Success and Achievements in Timeline

 In 1999, Jesse Jackson received the Golden Doves for Peace journalistic prize awarded by the Italian Research Institute Archive Disarmo.

-In August 2000, Bill Clinton awarded Jesse Jackson the Presidential Medal of Freedom, the nation's highest honor bestowed on civilians.
+In August 2000, Jesse Jackson was awarded the Presidential Medal of Freedom by Bill Clinton, the nation's highest honor for civilians.

-In 2000, Jesse Jackson was awarded a Master of Divinity degree by Chicago Theological Seminary.
+In 2000, Jesse Jackson was awarded a Master of Divinity degree by Chicago Theological Seminary, based on prior credits and life experience.

-2002: Included on List of 100 Greatest African Americans
+2002: Inclusion on List of 100 Greatest African Americans

-In 2002, scholar Molefi Kete Asante included Jesse Jackson on his list of 100 Greatest African Americans.
+In 2002, Jesse Jackson was included by scholar Molefi Kete Asante on his list of 100 Greatest African Americans.

 In February 2006, Jesse Jackson was voted "the most important black leader" in an AP-AOL "Black Voices" poll.